Julie Overbaugh: Mentoring

 Overbaugh has been recognized in various ways for her mentoring and her commitment to launching the careers of the next generation of scientists.
 Her mentoring awards include both local and international recognition.
 She established a training program for graduate students to support training in the study of viral diseases and how viruses evolve even before the COVID pandemic highlighted the need to such training.
 Her trainees have taken a variety of position in academia, government, industry and a broader range of areas.
 In academia.
 Her former trainees have taken faculty positions at Baylor, Columbia, Emory, Harvard, Stanford U Michigan, U Washington, and other Universities focused on research and/or teaching.
 Former trainees have also attained positions in global health, at the Gates Foundation, the African Academy of Sciences, and in government at the CDC and NIH and the Kenya Medical Research Institute, Other trainees have secured roles in science policy and diversity and inclusion offices and some have written novels with a science focus.

 Contributions to the Practice of Science

 Overbaugh has actively contributed to improving the practice of science.
 She has written about effective mentoring from the perspective of a highly productive scientist who has also garnered multiple mentoring awards.
 She is also well recognized for having a lab that supports work-life balance and as a result, the journal Nature solicited a commentary on this topic.
 There she highlighted “there must be room for those who want that balance, otherwise creative people with the potential to make significant contributions to scientific discovery will be excluded”.
 She has written about differences in publication rates in high-profile journals based on gender and argued for better tracking to improve this imbalance.
-She also lectures on the practice peer-review in ethics forums having served as Chair of NIH grant review panels and as Journal editor.
+She also has lectured on the practice of peer-review in ethics forums having served as Chair of NIH grant review panels and as Journal editor.